-- 30 Ready-to-eat foods are those foods that are considered to be ready to consume instantly at the - 31 point of sale.
-Clarence et al. (2009) and Mahakarnchanakul et al. (2010) reported that these - foods may be consumed in either raw or cooked form, hot or cold as well as consumed with or - without further heat treatment.
-As reported by Tambekar et al. (2008) ready-to-eat foods on the - street are relatively cheap and readily accessible, accounting for the commonly available feeding - 35 source for many city dwellers.
-Hence, street foods play important roles in the feeding pattern of - different categories of people in major urban cities in developing countries.
-It has been reported - that about 80% of Thai ready-to-eat foods are generally eaten uncooked and are exported to USA and Europe (Jocelyn and Naewbanji, 2005).
+- 29 Ready-to-eat foods are those foods that are considered to be ready to consume instantly at the - 30 point of sale.
+[1,2] reported that these foods may be consumed in either raw or cooked form, hot - or cold as well as consumed with or without further heat treatment.
+As reported by [3] ready-to- - eat foods on the street are relatively cheap and readily accessible, accounting for the commonly - available feeding source for many city dwellers.
+Hence, street foods play important roles in the - 34 feeding pattern of different categories of people in major urban cities in developing countries.
+It - has been reported that about 80% of Thai ready-to-eat foods are generally eaten uncooked and are exported to USA and Europe.
 The ready-to-eat foods sold by food vendors and hawkers in streets and other public places usually have high patronage probably due to convenience, nutritional quality and flavor of the food.
 The sale of these foods helps to provide the needed source of income for the non-skilled people in such cities, thereby contributing to economic development of countries where such activities take place.

-According to the FAO/WHO (2007), street foods may be obtained from a street side vendor, often from a makeshift stall which could also be portable.
-Generally, certain appealing factors that make street foods popular as food sources in most cities in the developing countries include familiarity, organoleptic property of the food, low cost and convenience in getting the food (Mahakarnchanakul et al., 2010).
+According to the [4], street foods may be obtained from a street side vendor, often from a makeshift stall which could also be portable.
+Generally, certain appealing factors that make street foods popular as food sources in most cities in the developing countries include familiarity, organoleptic property of the food, low cost and convenience in getting the food [2].
 There exists a social pattern characterized by increased mobility, large number of itinerary workers and less family or home centered activities in developing societies where these foods are sold.
 This situation, has led to an increase to the increase in the amount of ready-to-eat foods taken outside the home.
-This therefore has led to the proliferation of food vendor services with the responsibility of good manufacturing practices of food being "transferred from individuals/families to the food vendors who usually do not enforce such practices" (Musa and Akande 2002; Clarence et al., 2009).
+This therefore has led to the proliferation of food vendor services with the responsibility of good manufacturing practices of food being individuals/families to the food vendors who usually do not enforce such practices" [2,5].
 In Nigeria, storage of these food products is done under poor hygienic conditions.
 More often than not, the products are displayed in open trays in open market places as well as hawked along the street by hawkers.
 Contamination of food may occur at any point in the production chain (i.e. from the point of harvest and transport of the raw materials, processing of the raw products, packaging, transportation of finished product, storage and marketing) to the final point of consumption.
-Due to poor processing methods used, these foods could therefore be contaminated by microorganism, heavy metals and pesticides.
-Data regarding metallic concentration of food products at the point of consumption is necessary to allow for estimation of human exposure to these metals (Iwegbue, 2011).
+Due to poor processing methods used, these foods could therefore be contaminated by micro-organism, heavy metals and pesticides.
+Data regarding metallic concentration of food products at the point of consumption is necessary to allow for estimation of human exposure to these metals [6].